Fremantle Stuff > buildings > Dalkeith House

 1897, 160 High St

-This house, which is on the eastern side of Queen's Square, was built in 1897 for James Gallop.
-It had fallen into disrepair in 1974 when it became the premises of the Community School (Fremantle).
+This house, which is on the eastern side of Queen's Square, was built in 1897 for the family of James Gallop Snr (after his death in 1880 - possibly for James Gallop Jr, 1845-1928?).
+It had fallen into disrepair by 1974 when it became the premises of the Community School (Fremantle).
 It was later the home of a Mayor of the City of Fremantle, and later again a Buddhist centre.
 It is one of the buildings which the Fremantle Society claims to have saved from demolition.

 James Gallop arrived in 1829 aboard the Lotus, with his brothers Richard and Edward, all from a Thakeham, West Sussex workhouse.
 He and Richard (Edward drowned) were successful in growing vegetables and grapevines.
 James in the 1870s bought Adam Armstrong's farm containing Dalkeith Cottage (which gave its name to the suburb) and built a two-storey house now known as Gallop House.
-In 1897 he had built at 160 High St a residence called Dalkeith House.
-In 1904 he had built the King's Theatre, which was also known as the Dalkeith Opera House, at 52-62 South Terrace.
 He is the great-great-grandfather of former WA Premier Geoff Gallop.
 There is a street in Hilton named after him.

 Built as a two-storied residence with stables for the Gallop family in the late 1890s.
 In 1902/3 occupied by W. F. Samson a former Mayor, designed by architect O.N.
 Nicholson.
 From 1974 to 1979 Dalkeith House was used as a community school, it later was occupied by a medical practice.
 Now a private residence again, it is currently (1996) being restored.